-According to the small souvenir booklet detailing some of Hebron Presbyterian Church’s early history, a special service was held of 22 Jun 1924 to dedicate the cornerstone for the new Sunday School room.
+According to the small souvenir booklet detailing some of Hebron Presbyterian Church's early history, a special service was held of 22 Jun 1924 to dedicate the cornerstone for the new Sunday School room.
 It seems that there were sixty-five active members of the church at that time, and their names are listed in the booklet.
-Our plan is to identify these folks by name, and to briefly touch on their lives.
+Our plan has been to identify these folks by name, and to briefly touch on their lives.

 The list is now complete.
 Hopefully the errors are few.
 We do welcome additions and corrections.